Call us at +44 20 33 64 59 06

 Niche products don’t necessarily have to be as specific as the ones mentioned above.
 Some more basic examples of niches include organic and vegan food products, gluten-free items, stylish socks, imported snacks, or micro-brews.

 There is an endless supply of niche markets out there filled with plenty of people around the globe who are interested in those products.
-Finding a product or website that targets a specific demographic takes some research, but if you find a gap in the market, the sales potential could be endless.
+Research is required when it comes to finding a product or website that targets a specific demographic, but if you find a gap in the market, the sales potential could be endless.

 An example of a niche market: Jellybean enthusiasts!